 Supporting vulnerable communities and conflict-sensitive reintegration in northeast Nigeria

-This project will support the reintegration of survivors of sexual violence by Jama’atul ahl al-sunnah li da’awati wal jihad – commonly known as Boko Haram – as well as those internally displaced by the conflict.
+This project supported the reintegration of survivors of sexual violence by Jama’atul ahl al-sunnah li da’awati wal jihad – commonly known as Boko Haram – as well as those internally displaced by the conflict.

 The violent insurgency by Boko Haram has left thousands of civilians dead and led to mass displacement across Nigeria and the surrounding countries, threatening the stability of the whole region.
 Maiduguri, in northeast Nigeria, is home to many of those displaced and faces severe challenges to social cohesion.

-We will be working in three camps for internally displaced people and one host community in Maiduguri, and another community in nearby Bama, to help those affected by the violence reintegrate back into society and move forward with their lives.
+We worked in three camps for internally displaced people and one host community in Maiduguri, and another community in nearby Bama, to help those affected by the violence reintegrate back into society and move forward with their lives.

 This included holding victim support and family dialogue sessions – especially women, girls and children, running public awareness campaigns on stigma reduction, and training local leaders on peacebuilding and non-violent conflict resolution.